Averse vs. Adverse: Simple Rules to Master These Confusing Words

 • He is strongly averse to public speaking.

-Note: Forms without to are rare and not recommended for ESL learners.
+Note: Forms without to are rare and not recommended.

 Adverse

 Adverse means harmful, unfavorable, or negative.
-It is usually used to describe things, situations, conditions, or effects, not people.
+It usually describes things, situations, conditions, or effects, not people.

 Common collocations: